Analysis of RRB Clerk (Office Assistant) Prelim exam held 7th Dec 2025 (Shift 1)

 - IN-SPACE

-- PM Gram Sadak Yojana
+- PM Gram Sadak Yojana Phase

-- Polar Research Vessel
+- India’s first-ever Polar Research Vessel

-- Diving Support Vessel
+- India’s first indigenously designed Diving Support Vessel

 - Tungareshwar Wildlife Sanctuary

-- UN-Habitat HQ
+- Headquarters of UN-Habitat

 - KCC – Allied Activities